sentry-demos/android/README.md

 9. Maintain a separate branch which has your auth token.

+10. Optional - Add se:<yourname> tag to buildConfigField in build.gradle.

 ## Run

 1. `make all` if you haven't yet, or have made significant changes to your code. otherwise run the app.